 What wildlife garden would be complete without a bug hotel of some sort?
 Those were are sentiments when we commissioned cob-artist Susie Jenkins of Cobnuts to come up with a unique design for Alresford Rail Station in Essex.
-The result, a life-size (note the current photo is of her prototype and not to scale!) model […]
+The result, a life-size model of commuters with holes in their eyes, mouths and clothing where solitary […]

 Jack Fawdry Tatham is an artist and bee keeper based in London.
 He works with traditional printmaking techniques, drawing on to copper plates to produce highly detailed works on paper – such as our Build-a-Bee puppet.
 Here, he has combined his love of printmaking and bee keeping in a limited edition etching, showing the detailed […]